pointfreeco/swift-navigation/Sources/SwiftNavigation/Documentation.docc/SwiftNavigation.md

 ## Overview

-This library contains a suite of tools that form the foundation for building powerful state management and navigation APIs for SwiftUI, UIKit, AppKit, and potentially on non-Apple platforms, such as Windows, Linux, WASM, etc.
+This library contains a suite of tools that form the foundation for building powerful state management and navigation APIs for SwiftUI, UIKit, AppKit, and on non-Apple platforms, such as Windows, Linux, WASM, etc.

 <!--TODO-->